 My understanding is that you have spent a lot of time over the past week on the phone with Donald Trump, talking to him almost every day, sometimes multiple times a day.

-You talked a lot to your old friend Paul Ryan.
+You talked a lot to your old friend, Paul Ryan.

-You guys have known each other since way back from from Wisconsin Republican politics to be the bridge builder here.
+You guys have known each other since way back from Wisconsin Republican politics to be the bridge builder here.

 Is that how you feel?